helpscout/beacon-android-sdk-sample/README.md

 BeaconActivity.open(context);
 ```

-We've put together several [sample demo projects](https://github.com/helpscout/beacon-android-sdk-sample/tree/master/sample-kotlin) that showcase how you can integrate with Beacon SDK and launch the Beacon User Interface.

 ## Advance setup/configuration

 There are three main components that construct the Beacon SDK that are split over two modules.